 In some cultures, the porcupine spirit appears when you find yourself at a very important crossroads.
 He will walk with you in new situations; create new paths and protect your values; particularly when you feel apprehensive and vulnerable.

-He is a guardian through uncertainty, an ally in life and a trusting and protective friend.
+He is a guardian through uncertainty, an ally in life and a trusting and protective guide.

 The porcupine is generally good-natured and has a childlike sense of wonder and curiosity.
 He represents humility, trust, honesty, joyfulness and kindness.
 He has the aspiration to move mountains and the bravery to try.

-The Porcupine Collective embodies the spirit of the porcupine by harnessing and cultivating natural talent and empowering young people to feel confident in their own unique abilities despite the difficulties they may be enduring.
+The Porcupine Collective embodies the spirit of the porcupine by harnessing and cultivating natural talent and empowering individuals to feel confident in their own unique abilities despite the difficulties they may be enduring.

 At times of uncertainty and vulnerability, we aim to bring clarity and sharp focus, centering on the intrinsic strength within them to 'weather their own storms' and 'stay afloat during turbulent waters' to continue on their own chosen path.

-We believe every young person has the courage and skills to move their own mountains and we aim to champion and guide them all the way.
+We believe every person has the courage and skills to move their own mountains and we aim to champion and guide them on their way.

 Let us take you back to 1991 and a tiny windowless careers office in an all-girls school in the Southwest of England.